Last Updated on January 5, 2026 by Maged kamel

 ASTM A572 contains five classes, ranging from 42 to 65; hence, the required grade must be given.
 The Fy and fu were chosen based on the flange thickness in the next slide.

 ASTM A 242 is specified for a beam with W24x192; it is required to find the yield stress Fy and Fu values for the beam and the modulus of elasticity; this practice problem is only given for CM#14.
-As a reminder, A242 was used as corrosion resistant in tables 2-4 and later removed from CM#14 for corrosion resistance; it was available for the W section and has a grey color.
+As a reminder, A242 was used as a corrosion-resistant material in tables 2-4 and later removed from CM#14 for corrosion resistance; it was available for the W section and was grey.

 Now, it is used for plates.
-Based on the flange thickness, it has three yield stress grades: 42, 46, and 50 ksi, marked J,k, and l.
+Based on the flange thickness, there are three yield stress grades: 42, 46, and 50 ksi, marked J, k, and l, respectively.

-Based on Table 1-1, the flange thickness is 1.46 inches, less than 1.50 inches; we will select grade 50 category L, and the ultimate stress Fu is 70 ksi.
+Based on Table 1-1, the flange thickness is 1.46 inches, which is less than 1.50 inches; we will select grade 50, category L, and the ultimate stress Fu is 70 ksi.
 The modulus of elasticity is 29×10^6 psi.

 The second part of the solved problem is shown in the next slide.